canonical/ubuntu-core-docs/docs/en/serial-vault.md

 snap changes
 ```

-This will list the  transactions in reverse chronological order (most recent first), labelling each with an ID:
+This lists the transactions in reverse chronological order (most recent first), labelling each with an ID:

 ```bash
 ID   Status  Spawn                 Ready                 Summary